BernhardPosselt/pf2e-kingmaker-tools/docs/house-rules.md

     * During the **Varnhold Vanishing**, acting fast could determine if the PCs save Maegar Varn and other citizens before they are killed.
 This might net the PCs additional loot and structures.
     * Blood for Blood should threaten the PCs with frequent army attacks until they've dealt with Drelev and the Tiger Lords.
 You can increase the difficulty of the army combats if required.
 Armies aren't used too frequently in this chapter, because the original AP needed more time to develop the army rules.
 You should add in additional ones.
     * War of the River Kings pressures the PCs with armies until they take care of them; if they wait too long, the adventure suggests that Pitax should recruit additional armies, so you do not need to add additional time limits
-    * Following the war, your players should level up their kingdom to level 16-17 and explore many parts to the north of Pitax
+    * Following the war, your players should level up their kingdom to level 16-17 and explore many parts to the north of Pitax.
+Level 17 will likely be the maximum level that your kingdom reaches.
+Afterward, cue the start of Chapter 10
     * They Lurk Below should be time boxed to one month; keep in mind that you should let the PCs complete a ton of kingdom turns before starting this quest; if required, give them an additional 1-2 months to explore the remaining parts in the western Stolen Lands
-    * Sound of a thousand screams plays out over a month so no additional limits needed
+    * Sound of a Thousand Screams plays out over a month so no additional limits needed
-    * Curse of the Lantern King plays out entirely in the First World so no time limit is needed here as wellts
+    * Curse of the Lantern King plays out entirely in the First World so no time limit is needed here as well

 ### House Rules